gramener/gramex/gramex/apps/guide/cache/README.md

 next time this is called, if `data.csv` in unchanged, the cached results are returned.

-The 2nd parameter can be a custom function called as `function(path, **kwargs)`.
+The 2nd parameter can be pre-defined string with the following values:
-For example:

-    :::python
-    # Return file size if it has changed
-    file_size = gramex.cache.open('data.csv', lambda path: os.stat(path).st_size)

-    # Read Excel file.
-Keyword arguments are passed to pd.read_excel
-    data = gramex.cache.open('data.xlsx', pd.read_excel, sheetname='Sheet1')

-There are some pre-defined string values you can use as well for the callback:

 - `gramex.cache.open(path, 'text', ...)` loads text files using `io.open`.
 You can use `txt` instead of `text`
 - `gramex.cache.open(path, 'json', ...)` loads JSON files using `json.load`